System resources

 Prerequisites

-The prerequisites for the server to be able to respond to resource pressure are:
+The server can respond to resource pressure if:

 • The operating system supports pressure thresholds.
 Windows and Linux are different.
 See OS-supplied resource pressure thresholds.